wasamasa/emacsninja.com/src/posts/atom-feeds-with-chicken.rst

     }

 Yes, it's that simple.
 Full sources are on Github_ as usual.

+**Update**: I wasn't reading closely enough when it came to the ID of each atom feed item.
+It's important to ensure it is sufficiently unique and never changes so that a feed reader can use it for identifying each news item.
+In this case the permalink is good enough, but for blogs made with Hyde one needs to make sure a format string with two placeholders for tag and date is used.

 .. _Cologne's nicest burger restaurant: http://www.fettekuh.de/
 .. _Facebook feed: https://www.facebook.com/DiefetteKuh